catamphetamine/libphonenumber-js/README.md

 Returns phone number type (fixed line, mobile, toll free, etc) or `undefined` (if the number is invalid or if there are no phone number type regular expressions for this country in metadata).

-By default the library uses "minimal" metadata which is only 75 kilobytes in size but also doesn't include the regular expressions for determining a specific phone number type (fixed line, mobile, toll free, etc) resulting in `getType()` returning `undefined` in most cases.
+By default the library uses "minimal" metadata which is only 75 kilobytes in size but also doesn't include the regular expressions for determining a specific phone number type (fixed line, mobile, toll free, etc) resulting in `getType()` returning `undefined` for most countries.
 If you don't mind the extra 65 kilobytes of metadata then use ["full" metadata](#min-vs-max-vs-mobile-vs-core) instead (140 kilobytes).
 Google's library always uses "full" metadata so it will yield different `getNumberType()` results compared to the "minimal" metadata used by default in this library.

 <details>
 <summary>The list of possible return values</summary>